 Bio-Statement

-Early in my career I was inspired by the work of self-taught artists who I interviewed during a graduate school project.
-This led to the first exhibition I organized, Worth Keeping: Found Artists of the Carolinas, that opened at the Columbia Museum of Art in 1981.
-This project was revisited and expanded with the exhibition Still Worth Keeping:: Communities, Preservation and Self Taught Artists in collaboration with the South Carolina State Museum that opened in 1997.
-My most recent curatorial project was True Likeness, a diverse exhibition of portraiture co-curated with Lia Newman, Director of Davidson College’s Van Every/Smith Galleries where it opened in 2020.
-True Likeness went on to travel to the Gregg Museum of Art and Design at NC State and university galleries in Fl, AL, Pa and MI.
+Early in my career I was inspired by the work of self-taught artists who I had interviewed during a graduate school project.
+This led to my first curated exhibition Worth Keeping: Found Artists of the Carolinas, that opened at the Columbia Museum of Art in 1981, and Still Worth Keeping: Communities, Preservation and Self Taught Artists in collaboration with the South Carolina State Museum that opened in 1997.

 My own art is produced in series that share size, color, or imagery.
 Recurring shapes like triangles and visual symbols like houses and boats appear in the work.
 I use acrylic on canvas and paper and graphic stategies like mechanical drawing, silhouette and sgraffito.
 Working in series fits my desire to find visual and conceptual solutions from one group of paintings to the next.
 Beyond techniques, another common thread is my interest in how line, symmetry and asymmetry work in balance.
 My recent drawings are small.
 There is an intimate experience in their making.
-At this point in my journey, that is move important than ever.
+At this point, that is move important than ever.

-Selected collections include Nebraska Medical Center; Lander University; College of Charleston; Johnson Collection; Greenville County Museum of Art; Gibbes Museum of Art; Asheville Art Museum; South Carolina State Museum; Weatherspoon Art Museum; Ashley River Tower, Medical University of South Carolina; Davidson College; South Carolina Arts Commission; Carolinas Medical Center, Charlotte; and Affinity Health Center, Rock Hill, South Carolina.
+Selected collections include Nebraska Medical Center; Lander University; College of Charleston; Johnson Collection; Greenville County Museum of Art; Gibbes Museum of Art; Asheville Art Museum; South Carolina State Museum; Weatherspoon Art Museum; Ashley River Tower, Medical University of South Carolina; Davidson College; South Carolina Arts Commission; Carolinas Medical Center, Charlotte; and Affinity Health Center, Rock Hill, SC.

 See CV here.